willtp87/rn-test/README.md

 ### Running & Debuging
 #### VS Code
-A task for building and running on IOS is provided with a launch file to attach the debugger.
+A task for building and running on IOS is provided along with a launch file to attach the debugger.

+### Static Analysis
+This project uses typescript and eslint it has associated scripts in the package.json.

+### Testing
+This project uses Jest and has a script in the package.json.

 ## License